MarianKelsey/mariankelsey.github.io/_pages/publications.md

 ### *Jacob Wrestling: Genesis 32:22-32,* 2019,
 Chapter in Annunciations: Sacred Music for the Twenty-First Century, ed.
 George Corbett.
 Cambridge: Open Book Publishers.

 The book was the result of a collaboration between theologians and composers to produce new pieces of biblically-informed choral music.
 This chapter explores the story of Jacob wrestling with an ambiguous divine figure.
-The research was part of my collaboration with composer Dominic de Grande ([available here](http://www.dominicdegrande.com/)).
+The research was part of my collaboration with composer [Dominic de Grande](http://www.dominicdegrande.com/)).

 [available here](https://www.openbookpublishers.com/product/994)
 (open access)